dali-lab/build/milestones/week03/index.md

 ---

 ## Prioritize.
 Sketch Main Features.
-Code experiment 1.
+Code scaffolding.

 Define the core features and sketch those features as a team.
 Present sketched options to your partner for feedback and a design direction.
+Setup initial code scaffolding with tools and frameworks chosen.

 ### Everyone:
 * 1: Write [Project Proposal](https://docs.google.com/document/d/1eUOWSDpmRE9037nOym1h5oGvgmbrT-mZnaj9arZcxyQ/edit)